Evolutionary-Intelligence/DistributedEvolutionaryComputation/IEEE-TRO.md

 * Mastalli, C., Havoutis, I., Focchi, M., Caldwell, D.G. and Semini, C., 2020.
 Motion planning for quadrupedal locomotion: Coupled planning, terrain mapping, and whole-body control.
 IEEE Transactions on Robotics, 36(6), pp.1635-1648.
   * "We solve this trajectory optimization problem using the covariance matrix adaptation evolution strategy (CMA-ES).
 Covariance Matrix Adaptation Evolution Strategy (CMA-ES) is capable of handling optimization problems that have multiple local minima and discontinuous gradients.
 An important feature since the terrain cost-map introduces multiple local minima and gradient discontinuity."
     * N. Hansen, “CMA-ES: A function value free second order optimization method,” in Proc.
 PGMO COPI, 2014, pp. 479–501.
+* Kim, M. and Collins, S.H., 2017.
+Once-per-step control of ankle push-off work improves balance in a three-dimensional simulation of bipedal walking.
+IEEE Transactions on Robotics, 33(2), pp.406-418.
+  * "We develop new controllers that have been optimized for disturbance tolerance using an evolutionary strategy for each combination of control input, speed and disturbance."
+    * N. Hansen, “The CMA evolution strategy: A comparing review,” in Towards a New Evolutionary Computation, J. A. Lozano, Ed.
+Berlin: Springer, 2006, pp. 75–102.

 ## 2021